Culture of Ireland

-The culture of Ireland includes the art, music, dance, folklore, theatre, traditional clothing, language, literature, cuisine and sport associated with Ireland and the Irish people.
-For most of its recorded history, the country’s culture has been primarily Gaelic (see Gaelic Ireland).
-Strong family values, wit and an appreciation for tradition are commonly associated with Irish culture.
+The culture of Ireland includes the art, music, dance, folklore, religious practices, theatre, cinema, traditional clothing, language, literature, cuisine, and sport associated with Ireland and the Irish.
+For most of its recorded history, Irish culture was primarily Gaelic (see Gaelic Ireland).
+Strong family values, wit, and an appreciation for tradition are commonly associated with Irish culture.

-Irish culture has been greatly influenced by Christianity, most notably by the Roman Catholic Church, and religion plays a significant role in the lives of many Irish people.
-Today, there are often notable cultural differences between those of Catholic, Protestant and Orthodox background.
-References to God can be found in spoken Irish, notably exemplified by the Irish equivalent of “Hello” — “Dia dhuit” (literally: "God be with you").
+Irish culture has been greatly influenced by Christianity, most notably by the Roman Catholic Church, and religion plays a role in the lives of many Irish.
+Today, there are often notable cultural differences between those of Catholic, Anglican, and Presbyterian background.
+References to God can be found in spoken Irish, notably exemplified by the Irish equivalent of “Hello” — “Dia dhuit,” (literally: "God be with you") and the traditional reply, "Dia is Mhuire dhuit" (literally: "God and Mary be with you").

-Irish culture has Celtic, Danish, Norwegian, Swedish, French and Spanish influences.
+Irish culture has Celtic, Danish, Norwegian, Swedish, French, and Spanish influences.
 It also has British influences, primarily due to over eight centuries of British rule in Ireland, which suppressed numerous aspects of Irish culture.
 The Vikings first invaded Ireland in the 8th century, from Denmark, Norway and Sweden in modern-day Scandinavia.
 They had a significant influence on Ireland’s material culture at the time.
 The Normans invaded Ireland in the 12th century, bringing British and French influences.
 Additionally, Irish Travellers (Shelta: Mincéirí) have had some influence on the broader cultural tapestry of Ireland, introducing nomadic traditions and other cultural practices.
 In recent decades, Ireland has also to some degree been influenced by migration from Eastern Europe.

 Due to large-scale emigration from Ireland, Irish culture has a wide reach in the world, and festivals such as Saint Patrick's Day (Lá Fhéile Pádraig) and Halloween (which finds its roots in the Gaelic festival Samhain) are celebrated across much of the globe.
 Irish culture has to some extent been inherited and modified by the Irish diaspora, which in turn has influenced the home country.
 Moreover, the culture of Ireland is to some degree influenced by its native folklore and legends, such as those detailed in Lebor Gabála Érenn.